vcvpaiva/clinical/README.md

 http://ceur-ws.org/Vol-102/
-very clear presentation on UMLS https://www.slideshare.net/roger961/the-unified-medical-language-system-what-is-it-and-how-to-use-it
+very clear presentation on UMLS https://www.slideshare.net/roger961/the-unified-medical-language-system-what-is-it-and-how-to-use-it Barry Smith (of Medical WordNet) also has a full page of medical ontologies http://ontology.buffalo.edu/smith/, including a infectious diseases one.

 14. https://github.com/stylerw/thymedata This is a repository for annotation data for the THYME Project, a clinical natural language processing project dedicated to extracting useful temporal relations from the clinical narrative. http://thyme.healthnlp.org (M. Palmer included)